Sign Up

 Case Study

 You are an emergency department nurse assigned to care for a patient who presented with altered mental status and agitation after being arrested for a recent fistfight outside a bar.
-You receive a report from another nurse at shift change who informs you that the patient has been extremely disrespectful and agitated throughout his presentation today, necessitating that the emergency department physician places an order for physical restraints.
-The previous nurse could not obtain a coherent past medical history from the patient, given his altered mental state.
-Your physical examination of the patient reveals tremors; the patient appeared to have visual and auditory hallucinations and appears to slip into varying states of consciousness.
+You receive a report from another nurse at shift change who informs you that the patient has been extremely disrespectful and agitated throughout his presentation today, necessitating the emergency department physician to order physical restraints.
+Given his altered mental state, the previous nurse could not obtain a coherent past medical history from the patient.
+Your physical examination reveals tremors; the patient appeared to have visual and auditory hallucinations and appeared to slip into varying states of consciousness.
 In addition, you do not smell any alcohol or other intoxicants on his breath.
 Upon a quick review of the chat, you recognize that the patient has had 16 prior admissions associated with alcohol abuse or intoxication over the past two years.
 What are your next steps?

 Discussion

 The patient's past medical history and your findings during the physical exams should raise the possibility of alcohol withdrawal.
-Early alcohol withdrawal symptoms can present as early as 6 to 8 hours after their last drink and may include mild tremors, diaphoresis, palpitations and anxiety.
-Later symptoms of alcohol withdrawal include auditory, visual and tactile hallucinations, marked tremors and hyperactivity.
-The most feared complication of alcohol withdrawal is delirium tremens, associated with seizures, worsened agitation and hallucinations, autonomic hyperactivity, of sympathetic hyperactivity.
+Early alcohol withdrawal symptoms can present as early as six to eight hours after their last drink, including mild tremors, diaphoresis, palpitations, and anxiety.
+Later symptoms of alcohol withdrawal include auditory, visual, and tactile hallucinations, marked tremors, and hyperactivity.
+The most feared complication of alcohol withdrawal is delirium tremens, associated with seizures, worsened agitation and hallucinations, autonomic hyperactivity, or sympathetic hyperactivity.
 As the nurse caring for the patient, you should inform the rest of the clinical team about your suspicions of alcohol withdrawal, and the patient should receive prompt treatment, which may eliminate the need for physical restraints.

 As healthcare professionals, our responsibility and commitment to our patients is to advocate and care for them even when they cannot make appropriate decisions.
-At times ensuring a patient's safety and the safety of others will necessitate that they are placed in restraints.
-If that becomes necessary, nurses must provide compassionate care which remains compliant with state, federal and institutional recommendations on restraint use.
-At times, nurses will have to advocate to limit restraints use in patients who are inappropriately restraints or those who can be de-escalated with other techniques.
-As such, we need to remain informed about the indications, contraindications and alternatives to restraints.
+At times, ensuring a patient's safety and the safety of others will necessitate that they are placed in restraints.
+If restraints are necessary, healthcare providers must provide compassionate care compliant with state, federal, and institutional recommendations.
+At times, healthcare providers will have to advocate limiting restraint use in patients who are inappropriately restrained or can be de-escalated with other techniques.
+As such, we need to remain informed about the indications, contraindications, and alternatives to restraints.

 Select one of the following methods to complete this course.